Maia-DAO/ecosystem-docs/versioned_docs/version-Contracts/01-introduction.md

 - [Ulysses Protocol](https://github.com/Maia-DAO/maia-ecosystem-monorepo/tree/2-audit)

 :::caution
 Changes have been made to the contracts since these audits that are not reflected in this repositories.
-Final code is available in the [Code4rena Contest](https://github.com/code-423n4/2023-05-maia).
+Updated code is available in the [Code4rena Contest](https://github.com/code-423n4/2023-09-maia).

-If you are reading this, the contest has not ended yet!
-Go over to https://discord.gg/code4rena and try to earn your share of $300k UDSC, the second largest reward pool to date!
 :::

 ## Hermes